I'm Under Contract... Now What??

 2. If you are obtaining a loan, it is likely you already have a pre-approval letter.
 It is very important that you get all of your documentation to your lender in a very timely manner.
 Loans take time to process, and often times closings occur within 30 to 45 days.
 This means being organized and timely will help ensure a smooth lending process.
 If you don't have a lender you prefer, I recommend Bill Baggett with American Securities, or Cameron Lewis with Acopia.
 Both have excellent loan processors and are great to work with.
 If you need more creative financing you can always try local banks and credit unions as they often have the ability to do in house loans.

 3. Schedule your home inspections.
 Your options are home/pest/radon/well/septic/survey/appraisal.
 Based on the intial findings there could be additional inspections like HVAC/structural/electrical/plumbing.
 All inspections should be done within your due diligence period.
-If you don't have an inspector you know or trust, I recommend Jon Woodward or Austin Boleman with Affordbale Home Inspections, or Greg Peterson with Meridian.
+If you don't have an inspector you know or trust, I recommend Jon Woodward with Asheville Inspections, or Austin Boleman with Affordbale Home Inspections, or anyone with with Quality Home Consultants.
 Once inspections are complete we will put together a Due Diligence Repair Request that will ask for the repairs you as they buyer would like to see the seller perform.
 As with the contract, this is a negotiation process.